counterfactual/monorepo/README.md

 ### Criteria

-The file [criteria.md](criteria.md) contains criteria for that all our designs aim to achieve.
+The file [criteria.md](criteria.md) contains criteria that all our designs aim to achieve.
 A criteria is a predicate that a protocol design either satisfies or does not.

 ### Commitments

 We recall the definition of a commitment as a signed transaction (piece of data) that allows the owner to perform a certain action.
 More precisely, all our commitments consist of the parameters that should be passed to `MinimumViableMultisig::execTransaction` and cause it to perform the action, which is to call the internal `MinimumViableMultisig::execute` function, which performs a message call originating from the multisig.

-An simple example of an action is `execute(a, n, 0, 0)`, which transfers the `n` wei to the address `a`; this action is used in unanimous withdrawals.
+A simple example of an action is `execute(a, n, 0, 0)`, which transfers the `n` wei to the address `a`; this action is used in unanimous withdrawals.

-Many actions are simply delegate calls a contract in the `delegateTargets` folder.
+Many actions are simply delegate calls to a contract in the `delegateTargets` folder.
 These contracts execute "on behalf of" the multisig.
 The `Multisend` delegate target executes a set of `execute` statements atomically (i.e., if any of them fail, the whole transaction reverts).
 The `ConditionalTransfer` delegate target provides functionality that calls another contract to receive a `Transfer` object that represents some allocation of blockchain assets (either ether or ERC20 tokens), checks it against a limit, and then transfers assets.

 ### Apps

 A state channel application (app) is a collection of counterfactual state and functionality that holds the right to allocate some portion of the state deposit of the state channel that it belongs to.
 An example of a state channel app is a chess game.
 Multiple apps of the same type (e.g., multiple chess games) can be installed into the same channel.

-An app is also the interface that developers wishing to write channelized code deals with, in that they write an app that encapsulates the functionality that they want to offer users, which can then be installed by users into a channel.
+An app is also the interface used by developers wishing to write channelized code, in that they write an app that encapsulates the functionality that they want to offer users, which can then be installed by users into a channel.
 Hence, there is a mixing of framework code (written by us) and code written by app developers.
 See the [contracts](contracts/README.md) folder for details about how this is managed.

 ### Nonces